jhu-saw/sawAtracsysFusionTrack/README.md

 ## Windows

-Code should compile on Windows but this hasn't been tested.
+The code compiles on Windows but has not been tested.

 # Tool configuration files, `.ini` or `.json`